BAJAJ BROKING

 Examples of Recent New Issues

-• Bonds & NCDs – The government and corporations regularly issue Sovereign Gold Bonds (SGBs), Tax-Free Bonds, and Non-Convertible Debentures (NCDs) to attract fixed-income investors.
+• Bonds & NCDs: The Indian market often sees Sovereign Gold Bonds (SGBs), Tax-Free Bonds, and Non-Convertible Debentures (NCDs).
+Both companies and the government sell these.

 How to Invest in New Issues?